Soy sauce fish: History

-Use in recreational drugs

 British charity GMFA's 2015 public health campaign, Good Chems, recommended use of soy sauce fishes to measure safe dosages of recreational drugs, among other practices aimed at preventing drug overdose.
 It was particularly recommended for gay men using GHB: a typical soy sauce fish has a capacity of 3 mL, and the recommended safe dose of GHB is exactly half of this.
 In 2017, the Sydney Morning Herald reported on the illegal recreational use of 1,4-butanediol, sometimes packaged in the containers, in Melbourne nightclubs.

-Environmental concerns

-The sale and distribution of soy sauce fishes and rectangular soy sauce containers, among other plastics, was forbidden in the Australian state of South Australia in 2025 in an effort to address plastics pollution.
+The sale and distribution of soy sauce fishes and rectangular soy sauce containers, among other single-use plastic products, was banned in the Australian state of South Australia in 2025 in an effort to address plastics pollution.
 According to deputy premier Susan Close, they were specifically banned over other condiment containers because they are "easily dropped, blown away, or washed into drains" and "too small to be captured by sorting machinery and often end up in landfill or as fugitive plastic in the environment".
+In response to the South Australian ban on plastic soy sauce fish, the Sydney-based design studio Heliograf invented a compostable soy sauce fish made from sugarcane pulp.